sara-nl/clouddocs/UvA-20170201/partB.markdown

 >
 > If you have not completed (and understood) [Part A](partA), please do so first.
 >
-> For the rest of the tutorial we will omit the `ubuntu@ip-...:~$` prompt in the instructions, in order to allow you to copy-n-paste the commands directly to your terminal.
+> For the rest of the tutorial we will omit the `ubuntu@145:~$` prompt in the instructions.
+It allows you to copy-n-paste the commands directly to your terminal.

 ### 1. Persistence